d-002/install-wizard/README.md

 The files in the `.zip` are all the files needed in order to run `application.exe` (tkinter application that displays a *Hello World*).

 The installer will download, extract and remove `application.zip` into a local directory that the user set.

+I also provided the application in text format as `application.pyw`.

-... i know it's ugly but as I said it's just a proof of concept.
+...
+I know the installer is ugly but as I said it's just a proof of concept.